ReddingSoftware/Webapp3/README.md

 # Webapp3

-This is a way for people to convert their old webapp2 classes to make them work with python3 using Flask
+This is a way for people to convert their old webapp2 classes to make them work with Python 3 using Flask.
+It allows you to use webapp2 syntax in Python 3.

 You can view the source code at https://github.com/ReddingSoftware/Webapp3 The github version is a complete program to demonstrate usage.
-If you are downloading from github you only need the webapp3.py file.
+If you are downloading from github to make the syntax of an existing program work with Python 3, you only need the webapp3.py file.
+Alternativly you can pip install instead.

 You can install this module using